wekan/minio-metadata/README.md

 5. Go back to step 2. for each file

-NOTE: Running scripts again currently will overwrite wekan.sqlite file new data and transfer files to minio again.
+NOTE: Running scripts again currently will overwrite wekan.db file new data and transfer files to minio again.

 ## TODO